New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Due to the constant mutations and changes in viruses, bacteria and other pathogens, people have become more vulnerable to disease and their immune responses are not always able to fight the disease.
-The solution of such problems is the immunologist.
+Due to constant mutations and changes in viruses, bacteria and other pathogenic microorganisms, people have become more vulnerable to diseases and their immune responses are not always able to fight the disease.
+It is precisely these problems that an immunologist deals with.

-Immunology is a science that studies a variety of body responses to antigens, the mechanisms of their origin, the course and the final outcome.
-The rate of development of science is very rapid, and therefore the distinctive feature of immunology is that this science is not stable and its fundamentals vary more in time than the foundations of other sciences.
+Immunology is a science that studies various reactions of the body to antigens, the mechanisms of their origin, course and final outcome.
+The pace of development of science is very rapid and therefore the distinctive feature of immunology is that this science is not stable and its foundations change over time more than the foundations of other sciences.

 Who is an immunologist?

-An immunologist is a specialist with a higher medical education who has completed a profile internship and has the right to work in a specialized medical institution.
-In the specific work of an immunologist is working with patients who have some or other problems in the work of the immune system.
-He deals with the treatment and prevention of these diseases, controls their development and influence on the patient's body.
-Also, immunology doctors together with scientists take joint participation in the development of vaccines and vaccinations against various diseases.
+An immunologist is a specialist with a higher medical education who has completed a specialized internship and has the right to work in a specialized medical institution.
+The specifics of the immunologist's work include working with patients who have certain problems in the functioning of the immune system.
+He deals with the treatment and prevention of these diseases, monitors their development and impact on the patient's body.
+Also, immunologists, together with scientists, take joint part in the development of vaccines and vaccinations against various diseases.

-A very important part of the immunologist's work is the immunization of a healthy population, and monitoring the timely conduct of vaccines and vaccinations.
-In the modern world, immunologists are quite demanded specialists, since it is up to them to determine the immunization and overall health of patients.
+A very important part of the immunologist's work is immunization of the healthy population and control over the timely administration of vaccines and inoculations.
+In the modern world, immunologists are quite sought-after specialists, since immunization and the general health of patients depend on them.

-For consultation and treatment, the immunologist should be consulted in cases where your health has worsened and there are problems with the basic diagnosis.
-Very often, the treating doctors themselves send their patients for advice to the immunologist in order to more accurately diagnose the disease.
+You should seek consultation and treatment from an immunologist in cases where your health has worsened and there are problems with establishing the main diagnosis.
+Very often, attending physicians themselves refer their patients for consultation to an immunologist in order to more accurately diagnose the disease.

-The following symptoms and problems that may arise should alert the patient and when they appear the immunologist's consultation will be more than productive.
-Such states include:
+The following symptoms and problems that may arise should alert the patient and if they appear, a consultation with an immunologist will be more than effective.
+Such conditions include:

-- A slight increase in body temperature of unclear etiology, which lasts more than 3-7 days.
+- A slight increase in body temperature of unknown etiology that lasts more than 3-7 days.

 - Body aches and general malaise.

-- Frequent protracted catarrhal diseases (more than 4-5 times a year).
+- Frequent prolonged colds (more than 4-5 times a year).

 - Frequent occurrence of herpes.

-- Prolonged purulent diseases of the oral cavity and nasopharynx.
+- Long-term purulent diseases of the oral cavity and nasopharynx.

-- Decrease or increase in all indicators of a general blood test.
+- Decrease or increase in all indicators of the general blood test.

-- Immunity of the body to antiviral, antibacterial and antifungal agents.
+- The body's resistance to antiviral, antibacterial and antifungal drugs.

-What tests should I take when I contact an immunologist?
+What tests should you take when visiting an immunologist?

-In most cases, the immunologist physician himself assigns to the patient those tests that he must pass for the diagnosis.
-Basically, these are complex biochemical analyzes that are highly effective and are conducted in specialized laboratories.
-There are a lot of such analyzes (about 150-200) and they are divided into certain groups - autoimunological studies, rheumatoid studies, general immunity parameters, diagnosis of celiac disease, diagnostics of antiphospholipid syndrome.
-Naturally, the doctor also needs to look at the results of the general tests - the analysis of blood, urine, feces.
+In most cases, the immunologist prescribes the tests that the patient must take to make a diagnosis.
+These are mainly complex biochemical tests that are highly effective and are carried out in specialized laboratories.
+There are many such tests (about 150-200) and they are divided into certain groups - autoimmune studies, rheumatoid studies, indicators of general immunity, diagnostics of celiac disease, diagnostics of antiphospholipid syndrome.
+Naturally, the doctor also needs to look at the results of general tests - blood, urine, feces.

-To assign the right treatment, it is very important for the immunologist to give the patient the right diagnosis.
-To do this, he uses a variety of diagnostic methods.
+In order to prescribe the correct treatment, it is very important for the immunologist to make the correct diagnosis for the patient.
+To do this, he uses various diagnostic methods.
 These include:

-- Testing the skin with allergens (plant pollen, household, food allergens, etc.).
+- Skin testing with allergens (plant pollen, household and food allergens, etc.).

-- Cytological scrapings from the tongue, tonsils and auditory motion to determine the mycelium of fungi.
+- Cytological scrapings from the tongue, tonsils and auditory canal to determine fungal mycelium.

-- Complex diagnostics of drug and food allergies.
+- Comprehensive diagnostics of drug and food allergies.

-- Measurement of heart rate, heart rate, blood pressure, vital capacity of the lungs.
+- Measurements of pulse rate, heart rate, blood pressure, and vital capacity of the lungs.

 What does an immunologist do?

-The specificity of the immunologist's work is very wide, since the immune system is responsible for the work of each organ in our body and for the correct functioning of the organism as a whole.
-The immunologist is engaged in medical practice and treatment of patients with various diseases and pathologies of the immune system.
-In addition, immunologists work in research centers, where they are engaged in research and development of new medicines and vaccines.
+The specifics of the work of an immunologist are very broad, since the immune system is responsible for the work of each organ in our body and for the correct functioning of the organism as a whole.
+An immunologist is engaged in medical practice and treatment of patients with various diseases and pathologies of the immune system.
+In addition, immunologists work in research centers, where they are engaged in research work and the development of new medical drugs and vaccines.
 The main sections of immunology are:

 - General immunology (studies immunity at the molecular and cellular level).

-- Immunopathology (treatment of patients with already obvious diseases of the immune system).
+- Immunopathology (treatment of patients with obvious diseases of the immune system).

-- Infectious immunology (study of immune response in infectious diseases).
+- Infectious immunology (study of the immune response in infectious diseases).

-- Noninfectious immunology (study of the immune response of the body to non-infectious antigens).
+- Non-infectious immunology (the study of the body's immune response to non-infectious antigens).

 - Immunochemistry (studies immunity at the chemical level).

-- Allergic immunology (deals with the treatment of allergic reactions of the body from the point of view of immunity).
+- Allergological immunology (deals with the treatment of allergic reactions of the body from the point of view of immunity).

-- Radiation immunology (is engaged in the restoration of immune functions after radiation therapy).
+- Radiation immunology (deals with the restoration of immune functions after radiation therapy).

-- Embryo immunology (solves the problems of immune incompatibility of the fetus and the mother).
+- Embryoimmunology (solves problems of immune incompatibility between the fetus and mother).

-There are also immunologist-pediatricians who specialize specifically in studying the work and development of immunity in childhood and the specific treatment of immune diseases in children and the features of immunization for healthy children.
+There are also pediatric immunologists who specialize specifically in studying the work and development of immunity in childhood and the specifics of treating immune diseases in children and the specifics of immunization for healthy children.

 - Chronic diseases that are associated with secondary immunodeficiency.

-- Viral diseases, which are characterized by systematic relapses.
+- Viral diseases that are characterized by systematic relapses.

 - Infectious diseases that appeared against the background of HIV, AIDS, hepatitis, etc.